9 Days London Itinerary on and off the Beaten Path

 We both love art, I am a newbie, and she’s, as a journalist, a professional bookworm who knows everything you can talk about.
 We were just a perfect match.
 I would have been a student again with a personal tutor.
 The first museum we would have decided on was the Tate Modern Gallery.
 I have been there already, but I was so thrilled to go back.
 And Tate Modern it was.

-We decided to walk from home toward South Bank because our neighborhood offered beautiful views of a nice mix of Victorian houses and modern brick buildings.
+We decided to walk from home toward the South Bank because our neighborhood offered beautiful views of a nice mix of Victorian houses and modern brick buildings.

-We then reached the Riverwalk, right before Westminster bridge down to the London Eye and the South bank walk.
+We then reached the Riverwalk, right before Westminster Bridge, down to the London Eye and the South Bank walk.

-South bank is another charming area to hang out among local food stalls and craftworks, all year round.
+South Bank is another charming area to hang out among local food stalls and craftworks all year round.
 Obviously, during Christmas, it’s an even better atmosphere.
-The Tate modern doesn’t need a presentation.
+The Tate Modern doesn’t need a presentation.

-You can spend the entire day there, as we did, and have lunch in one of the restaurants and bars.
+You can spend the entire day there, as we did, and have lunch in one of the restaurants or bars.
 We didn’t find them particularly worthy, but hey, you are not there for the food.

 I like to take it slow and enjoy a dull moment as well, looking around and taking rests, so we called it a day!
 It also depends on how many days you have.